IBM/ToDoBackend/DatabaseWorkshop.md

 ```

 ## Persistance over local storage
-Adding a database connection means your state remains after you close your server down, and depending on where your database is stored, different applications on different machines can access the data (for instance, in a Cloud application).
+Adding a database means your "todo" items are saved even after you close your server down.
+Also, depending on where your database is stored, different applications on different machines can access the data (for instance, in a cloud application).

 ### 1. Create a Database
-Create a new database for the project called `tododb`:
+Create a new PostgreSQL database for the project called `tododb`:
 ```
 createdb tododb
 ```

 ### 2. Updating Package.swift
 Your `Package.swift` needs two new Packages for the PostgreSQL and ORM to work.
-1. Open the `ToDoServer` > `Package.swift` file
+1. Open the `ToDoServer` > `Package.swift` file in Xcode.
 2. Add the following two lines to the end of the dependencies section of the `Package.swift` file:
 ```swift
 .package(url: "https://github.com/IBM-Swift/Swift-Kuery-ORM", from: "0.3.1"),